The information on this page is provided to support you - our clinical workforce - in discussing the Podsquad program with families in your community.

-Podsquad is a free, play-based wellbeing program that supports children aged 5-12 years and their families as they build healthy habits together through an engaging and interactive app.
+Podsquad is a free, play-based wellbeing program helping children aged 5-12 years and their families as they build healthy habits together.

 How does Podsquad work?

 After downloading the app, parents and carers complete a brief questionnaire and set goals for each child.
-This process customises the child’s experience and only takes a few minutes to complete.
+This customises the child’s experience and only takes a few minutes.

 EAT